matthieu-perso/multimodal/README.md

-# Setting up Kubernetes for deploying LLM Chat models in production.
+# Setting up Kubernetes for deploying Multimodal LLama 7B in production.

+Welcome !
+Quick example for my implementation of the Multimodal k8s cluster.

 ### Your environment
 The commands to set this up were initially executed on a WSL Ubuntu 22.04 LTS instance running on Windows 11.
 This should work for Windows, MacOS, and Linux, as long as the prerequisites are properly installed and configured.